RedPointGlobal/redpoint-aml/README.md

        - MongoDB on Linux
        - MongoDB Atlas

-- PostgreSQL Database for AML Auth service (Keycloak)
+- PostgreSQL server for Keycloak
     - Version 12 or later
     - 2 GB Memory or more

 - Kubernetes Cluster
     - Latest stable version of Kubernetes
-    - Nodepool with 2-3 nodes for high availabilty
+    - Nodepool with 2 or more nodes for high availabilty
     - 8 vCPUs and 16 GB memory per node
     - 100 GB or more free disk space per node
     - The Kubernetes cluster can be any of the following